GoogleCloudPlatform/terraform-google-enterprise-genai/README.md

   - Create Organization Level Keyring.
 - [2. environments](./2-environments/)
   - This repository will also establish organization and environment-level Cloud Key Management Service (KMS) keyrings during this stage.
+  - Create support for environment-level logging.
 - [3. networks-dual-svpc](./3-networks-dual-svpc/)
   - On this repository, it will also configure a private DNS zone for workbench instances to use either `private.googleapis.com` or `restricted.googleapis.com`.
-  - Custom firewall rules.
+  - Custom Firewall Rules (`allow_all_ingress_ranges` and `allow_all_egress_ranges`).
   - Enable Cloud NAT.
+  - Attach Environment-level Logging Project and Environment-level KMS Project to VPC-SC Perimeter.
 - [4. projects](./4-projects/)
   - Instead of creating `business_unit_1` and `business_unit_2`, this repository will create `ml_business_unit`.
-  - Additionally, it will establish a Service Catalog project capable of hosting terraform solutions and an artifacts project.
+  - Additionally, it will establish a Service Catalog project capable of hosting terraform solutions and an Artifacts project, both under the `common` folder.
-  - Will create a Machine Learning project for each environment.
+  - Will create a Machine Learning project for each environment, that is inside a VPC-SC Perimeter and can be used for deploying Machine Learning Workloads.
 - [5. app-infra](./5-app-infra/)
   - Deploys a Service Catalog Pipeline, that can be used for packaging terraform modules.
   - Creates an Artifacts Pipeline, that can be used to create organization-wide custom docker images.